XayOn/vinisto/Readme.rst

          And the sensor temperature_living has a value > 20
         Then set the sensor thermostat value to 0

-And creates a knowledge engine with that rules, listening on MQTT changes, that act upon them and, when the rules matches, sends the requested MQTT signal.
+And creates a knowledge engine with that rules, liste, that act upon them and, when the rules matches, sends the requested MQTT signal.

 How to contribute